j9peters/my-django-library-website/README.markdown

 This is the product of my working through the MDN Web Docs' [Django Tutorial: The Local Library website](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website).

+Check out the live version of this repo here: https://alibrarymostlocal.herokuapp.com/

 ## Customizations